gvw100/HabitHaven/README.md

 - As a user, I want to be able to add a habit to my list of habits and specify the name, frequency/period, and description.
 - As a user, I want to be able to mark a habit as completed for the current time period. (eg:
-I did 20 push-up successfully)
+I did 20 push-ups successfully)
 - As a user, I want to be able to view a list of all my active habits.
 - As a user, I want to be able to edit my habits.
 - As a user, I want to be able to delete my habits.